yerpj/TTN_with_Espruino/QuickStart.md

 - [datasheet](ww1.microchip.com/downloads/en/DeviceDoc/50002346B.pdf)
 - [Wiring up examples](https://www.thethingsnetwork.org/forum/t/how-to-build-your-first-ttn-node-arduino-rn2483/1574)
 - [Wiring up for Espruino](https://github.com/espruino/EspruinoDocs/blob/master/devices/RN2483.md#wiring-up)
-You should follow the last link, as it has been written with love by [Gordon](https://github.com/gfwilliams) (Creator of Espruino) and eventually you will need to know how to interface this module with Espruino, of course.
+You should follow the last link, as it has been written with love by [Gordon] and eventually you will need to know how to interface this module with Espruino, of course.
 ### make it accessible from Espruino
 Once you spent some time wiring up, unplugging, correcting, inverting, soldering, wiring up once again your mess between RN2483 and Espruino, try to configure your serial port (in my case I am using pins `B6` and `B7`) at 57600 Baud.
 ```js